 One of the joys of visiting a new city is seeking out those one-of-a-kind, locally owned restaurants that will give you an authentic taste of the town.
 Here are six home-grown Scottsdale gems that are loved by locals and visitors alike.

 James Beard Award Winner Chef Charleen Badman and front-of-the-house phenom Pavle Milic are the dynamic duo behind this Old Town gem.
 The veggie-forward menu, crafted from locally sourced organic ingredients, changes regularly and also includes artisan meats and seafood.
 If you see it on the menu, don’t pass up Badman’s award-winning Braised Leeks topped mozzarella and a fried egg.
-Our favorite way to experience FnB is to go with a group of friends, uncork a bottle of Milic’s fabulous Arizona wine, and order a variety of dishes to share with the table.
+My favorite way to experience FnB is to go with a group of friends, uncork a selection from Milic’s hand-curated Arizona wine list, and order a variety of dishes to share with the table.

 Located on property at Old Town’s Bespoke Inn, Virtú dishes up contemporary Mediterranean fare by Chef/Owner Gio Osso.
-A local favorite almost from the moment it opened, Virtú was named one of Esquire magazine’s best new restaurants for 2013.
 The menu, which changes regularly based on seasonal ingredients, is known for elegant shareable dishes like the Charred Octopus drizzled with calabrese chile butter and the Asparagus with feta, bacon candy, foie gras hollandaise and a duck egg.
 A variety of pasta, seafood and beef dishes round out your options.
 Enjoy them all on one of the city’s most romantic patios.

 Chef and restaurateur Matt Carter has a serious taco habit – and we’re glad he does!
-What began as a fondness for authentic Mexican street food evolved first into epic backyard pig roasts for friends and family, then eventually into the concept for The Mission, Carter’s culinary venture that now boasts two locations - Old Town Scottsdale and Kierland Commons.
-Start with the 12-ingredient tableside guacamole or Grilled Street Corn, then peruse Carter’s robust menu of modern Latin cuisine that includes delights like the Pork Shoulder Tacos with pineapple-habanero glaze, Malbec-Braised Short Ribs and Almejas al Vapor, a savory Peruvian clam stew.
+What began as a fondness for authentic Mexican street food evolved first into epic backyard pig roasts for friends and family, then eventually into Carter’s concept for The Mission, which now boasts two locations - Old Town Scottsdale and Kierland Commons.
+Start with the 12-ingredient tableside guacamole, then peruse Carter’s robust menu of modern Latin cuisine that includes delights like the Pork Shoulder Tacos with pineapple-habanero glaze and Almejas al Vapor, a savory Peruvian clam stew.